 - A motorised valves has failed.

 2. Your Boiler Is Dripping Or LeakingLeaks and drips are a clear symptom of a probably even more serious situation, but except if you’re authorised to do so you should not attempt to find out the situation yourself.
 A lot of the causes for your boiler to be having drips or leaks will most likely need a qualified boiler engineer to fix them.
 Drips and leaks are frequently due to a damaged pump seal or pressure valve.
 After it is repaired, you might need to lower your boiler’s pressure, your boiler engineer will gladly advise you on how to do it.

-3. Odd Sounds Coming Out Of The BoilerPossibly one of the most noticeable of all boiler situations is whenever your gas boiler starts to make unusual noises, like banging or gurgling.
+3. Odd Sounds Coming Out Of The BoilerPossibly the most noticeable of all boiler situations is whenever your gas boiler starts to make unusual noises, like banging or gurgling.
 It’s probably that air is caught inside the system is the issue, but it could possibly also be because of low water pressure.
 However, the situation may also be a lot more serious, including your boiler nearing the end of its life and you really need a brand-new boiler fitted.

 4. Extinguished Pilot LightThe solution for an extinguished pilot light is simple, simply relight it.
-But before doing that you need to have a look at your system to establish if there’s a more serious issue primarily.
+But before doing that you need to check out your system to establish if there’s a more serious issue primarily.
 Problems you could identify include:

 - A close by draught extinguishing the light.

-- Build up close to or around the pilotlight which puts it out.
+- Build up in close proximity to or around the pilotlight which puts it out.

 - The source of gas might be halted by a thermocouple that is broken.